thandipearl/Capstone-Project-IV-Apple-Stores-Analysis-SQL/README.md

 ## Project Overview

 Hi!
-I created this project to demonstrate my advanced SQL skills by analyzing over **1 million rows** of Apple retail sales data.
+This project to demonstrates my advanced SQL skills by analyzing over **1 million rows** of Apple retail sales data.
 I wanted to challenge myself with a real-world, large-scale dataset that mirrors the kind of work analysts do in global companies.

 Throughout the project, I tackled a wide range of **business-critical questions** from day-to-day operational reporting to strategic and predictive analysis using a relational database of product, store, sales, and warranty information.